 Consider the style of your property

-The general rule of thumb is that if you are upscaling a kitchen purely to sell the property it’s best to leave personal style out of it.
+The general rule of thumb is that if you are upscaling a kitchen purely to sell the house it’s best to leave personal style out of it.
 The last thing you want is a loud colour scheme that could scare off potential buyers or mean that they are less likely to be able to picture themselves living in your property.

 That being said it is worth considering the style of your property when making design choices.
 If your property is a rustic country property, a uber-modern kitchen might look out of place and jar with the aesthetic whilst working perfectly in a new build apartment.